bphopkins/texmf/README.md

 ## Instructions

 These instructions are generalizable to different locations -- for example, if you want to make it the location of a cloned GitHub repository.
+Below I provide the instructions on Linux machines; the procedure is similar on both Windows and Mac, but probably some of the locations are different.

+1. Preliminary: Make sure you have TeXlive or equivalent installed.
+Standard installation.

-1. Create a folder called `texmf` where you would like your custom macro files to be stored (mine is in the home directory of my USB stick). **The location of this folder cannot be changed without having to go through these steps again.**
+2. Create a folder called `texmf` where you would like your custom macro files to be stored.
+At one point mine was in the home directory of my USB stick, but now it's just on my desktop; your home directory is another common location. **The location of this folder cannot be changed without having to go through these steps again.**
     - Inside `texmf`, create a folder called `tex`.
     - Inside `tex`, create a folder called `latex`.
     - Inside `latex`, create a folder for each of your macros, which has the same exact name as the primary file that will go in each folder, i.e., the exact name of the macro you intend to invoke in your preambles.